 of primary forest loss

-people were hospitalized due to respiratory illness in 2020
+people hospitalized due to respiratory illness in 2020

-people have been affected by harmful levels of air pollution
+people affected by harmful levels of air pollution

 From 2002−2019, 142,000 km² of Amazon rainforest was destroyed.
 In 2020 wildfires raged in regions around the world, including Australia, Indonesia, United States (California) and Russia (Siberia).

 Wildfires will most likely become more frequent, longer and more severe due to an increase in global meat demand, greater accessibility of untouched areas due to road expansions, the recent decline in commitment of national governments to forest protection, and the change in weather conditions due to climate change.

 The impacts of forest fires and widespread deforestation are already felt globally.
 They exacerbate climate change, threaten biodiversity and reduce many of nature’s benefits that are central to the livelihoods of indigenous and local groups.